Azure/azure-sdk-for-c-arduino/README.md

 What is the difference between **IoT Hub** and **IoT Central** samples?

 1. IoT Hub samples will get devices connected directly to [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-concepts-and-iot-hub)
-1. IoT Central samples, will leverage DPS ([Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps)) to provision the device and then connect it to [Azure IoT Central](https://docs.microsoft.com/en-us/azure/iot-central/core/overview-iot-central).
+1. IoT Central samples will leverage DPS ([Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps)) to provision the device and then connect it to [Azure IoT Central](https://docs.microsoft.com/en-us/azure/iot-central/core/overview-iot-central).

 Please notice that provision through DPS is mandatory for IoT Central scenarios, but DPS can also be used for IoT Hub devices as well.